calaldees/teachingWorkshops/teacherTraining/tech.md

     * But they can't give it students
         * Support of machines?
 Software licence (windows?)
 Disposal of Data?
         * Grey area
-* Motivated kids are good at scavenging - some kids need support
+* Motivated kids are good at scavenging - some kids need support with this

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [_software]: _software.md "Education Software"